-The purpose of the Company, which was founded in 2000, is to engage in capital market operations stated in its articles of association.
+The purpose of the Company, which was founded in 2000, is to engage in capital market operations stated in its Articles of Incorporation.
 Among the capital market operations, the Company offers portfolio management and investment consulting services for corporate investors exclusively.